ms1963/SudokuSolverAndGenerator/README.md

 If SudokuSolver fails to solve a puzzle, it will display the candidates for each remaining unoccupied cell.
-This may be used to figure out whether the class should be extended with additional strategies.
+This may be used to analyze whether and how the class should be extended with additional strategies.